-The Honorable J. Patrick Brazil received a BS/BA degree from Rockhurst College, Kansas City, Missouri, in 1957.
-He received his law degree from Washburn University School of Law in 1962.
+The Honorable J. Patrick Brazil received a BS/BA degree from Rockhurst College, Kansas City, Missouri.
+He received his law degree from Washburn University School of Law.
 Judge Brazil was a state district judge from 1972 until his appointment to the Kansas Court of Appeals on December 11, 1985.
 He was appointed Chief Judge June 1, 1995, and served as Chief Judge until his retirement in January 2001.
-He continues to sit with the appellate courts as a Senior Judge.
-He has served in the officer positions of the Kansas District Judges'
+He continued to serve as a Senior Judge for the appellate courts until July 2012.
+He has served in the officer positions of the Kansas District

-Association, including president from 1980-1981.
-He was a member of the Advisory Committee of the Kansas Judicial Council for Civil and Criminal Pattern Instructions for Kansas and is currently a member of the KBA Bench/Bar Committee.
-He served on the Kansas Continuing Legal Education Commission from its creation in 1985 to July 1, 1991.
-In 1994, he received one of six Outstanding Service Awards conferred by the Kansas Bar Association.
-He is a member and Paul Harris Fellow of the Topeka South Rotary Club.
-He also serves as a trustee of the Topeka & Shawnee County Library Foundation.
+Judges' Association, including president from 1980-1981.
+He was a member of the Pattern Jury Instructions Committee of the Kansas Judicial Council and served on the Kansas Continuing Legal Education Commission from its creation in 1985 to July 1, 1991.
+In 1994, he received the Outstanding Service Award conferred by the Kansas Bar Association and was a 2012 recipient of The Lifetime Achievement Award from the Washburn University School of Law.
+He is a member and Paul Harris Fellow of the Topeka South Rotary Club and has served as a trustee of the Topeka & Shawnee County Library Foundation and Washburn Law Alumni Board of Governors.
 Judge Brazil has been a member of the Kansas Commission on Judicial Qualifications since 1984, including service as chairman from 1991 to 1994 and vice chair (includes chair of Panel A) from 2003 to 2005.
+He was instrumental in the reorganization of the Commission, making it one of the first judicial conduct commissions in the country to separate the investigative and adjudicatory functions into separate panels.

 Bruce Buchanan, a lay member of the Commission, is president of Harris Enterprises, a media company based in Hutchinson.
 He received a bachelor's degree in journalism from Kansas State University in 1981.
 Following graduation, he worked as a reporter and editor at the Hutchinson News, then joined the Harris Group's management training program.
 In late 1984, he was named editor and publisher of the Parsons Sun.
 In 1990, he became editor and publisher of the Olathe Daily News.
 In 1996, he moved to Hutchinson as editor and publisher of The News.
 He became a director of Harris Enterprises in 1995 and vice president in 1998.
 He assumed his current post in 2006.
-Buchanan is on the board of the Kansas Cosmosphere Foundation and serves as chair of the Hutchinson Regional Medical Center Board.
+Buchanan is on the boards of the Kansas Cosmosphere Foundation and the Hutchinson Regional Medical Center.
 Both organizations are based in Hutchinson.
 He is past president of the Kansas Press Association.
 Buchanan has been a member of the Commission since May 1999.